saritasa-nest/saritasa-forge-admin/README.md

 ## Formatting property as HTML

-You can configure certain entity properties to display custom HTML content in the data grid.
-To configure a property using custom HTML, add the HTML tag and the property name inside the tag.
+You can configure certain entity properties to rendered as custom HTML content in the data grid.

 ### Using Fluent API